The complexity of separability for semilinear sets and Parikh automata: Abstract

 In a \emph{separability problem}, we are given two sets $K$ and $L$ from a class $\mathcal{C}$, and we want to decide whether there exists a set $S$ from a class $\mathcal{S}$ such that $K\subseteq S$ and $S\cap L=\emptyset$.
 In this case, we speak of \emph{separability of sets in $\mathcal{C}$ by sets in $\mathcal{S}$}.

 We study two types of separability problems.
-First, we consider separability of semilinear sets by recognizable sets of vectors (equivalently, by sets definable by quantifier-free monadic Presburger formulas).
+First, we consider separability of semilinear sets (i.e.\ subsets of $\N^d$ for some $d$) by sets definable by quantifier-free monadic Presburger formulas (or equivalently, the recognizable subsets of $\N^d$).
+Here, a formula is monadic if each atom uses at most one variable.
 Second, we consider separability of languages of Parikh automata by regular languages.
 A Parikh automaton is a machine with access to counters that can only be incremented, and have to meet a semilinear constraint at the end of the run.
 Both of these separability problems are known to be decidable with elementary complexity.

 Our main results are that both problems are $\coNP$-complete.
 In the case of semilinear sets, $\coNP$-completeness holds regardless of whether the input sets are specified by existential Presburger formulas, quantifier-free formulas, or semilinear representations.
 Our results imply that recognizable separability of rational subsets of $\Sigma^*\times\N^d$ (shown decidable by Choffrut and Grigorieff) is $\coNP$-complete as well.
 Another application is that regularity of deterministic Parikh automata (where the target set is specified using a quantifier-free Presburger formula) is $\coNP$-complete as well.